libktx/ktx/style/README.md

 Kotlin type-safe builders can make style definitions less verbose than usual, as easily readable as JSON and basically as fast to parse as hand-written Java code thanks to inlined functions and no reflection usage.
-By converting your JSON skins into `ktx-style` builders, you speed up your application setup time.
+By converting your JSON skins into `ktx-style` builders, you speed up your application startup time.

 ### Guide

 `Skin` instances can be constructed with `skin` functions, both of which accept a Kotlin-style init block.

 You can quickly extract assets from `Skin` using the `skin.get<DesiredClass>("resourceName")` syntax.
-This method can be used for all kinds of resources, _except_ for `Drawable` instances - since there are many possible implementations, they need to be extracted with the `getDrawable` method.
+When the compiler can "guess" the type of variable, this can be shortened even further into `skin["resourceName"]`.
+This method can be used for all kinds of resources that can be stored in a `Skin`.

 `get` and `set` operator functions were added. `Skin` assets can now be accessed with brace operators:
 ```Kotlin